Remains of the Come in Time Battery,

 Caution.
 There are old and very deep mining shafts throughout this area.
 Extreme care must be taken and children closely supervised.

-Due to the harsh nature of the country and the threat of changeable conditions, care should be taken in the Bendigo reserves and conservation areas.
+Due to the harsh nature of the country and the threat of changeable conditions, care should be taken in this area.
 The climate can swing to either extreme in the course of a day.
 In winter the ranges are blanketed in snow, a complete contrast to the low humidity and very hot conditions of summer.
 Prepare for these extremes with suitable clothing and equipment: sun hat, sun screen, water, warm and water- and wind-proof clothing and suitable footwear.

 When walking please ensure that you have a map and compass.
 The relevant NZTopo50 series map for this area is CB13 Tarras; available from the DOC office in Alexandra.